louib/TStick/Sopranino/2GW/FW19101/Docs/T-Stick_2GW_building_instructions.md

 Instructions to upload (flash) the T-Stick firmware and configuration files can be found [here](../README.md).

-Read and follow __ALL__ the instructions at before upload it to the board.
+Read and follow __ALL__ the instructions before uploading it to the board.
 There are some steps to prepare your machine and the ESP32 before flash it for the first time.

 It is recommended to use the board test firmwares located at https://github.com/IDMIL/TStick/tree/master/Sopranino/2GW/19X/Tests to test the capsense board and the IMU after install them.